joelberkeley/spidr/README.md

 ## Contact

-To ask for new features or report bugs, create a new GitHub issue.
+To ask for new features or report bugs, make a new GitHub issue.
 For any other questions, you can private message @joelb on the [Idris community discord](https://discord.gg/YXmWC5yKYM).